Coppermine expedition: Preparations

 Franklin's orders were somewhat general in nature.
-He was to travel overland to Great Slave Lake, and from there go to the coast by way of the Coppermine River (which arises from Lac de Gras located near Great Slave Lake).
-On reaching the coast he was advised to head east towards Repulse Bay and William Edward Parry's (hopefully victorious) ships, but if it seemed better he was also given the option of going west to map the coastline between the Coppermine and the Mackenzie Rivers, or even heading north into wholly unknown seas.
+He was to travel overland to Great Slave Lake, and from there follow the Coppermine River (which arises from Lac de Gras near Great Slave Lake).
+On reaching the coast he was advised to head east towards Repulse Bay and William Edward Parry's (hopefully victorious) ships, but if it seemed better, he was given the option of going west to map the coastline between the Coppermine and the Mackenzie Rivers, or even heading north into wholly unknown seas.

 More serious than the ambiguity of the instructions was that the expedition was organised with an extremely limited budget.
 John Franklin was to take only a minimum of naval personnel and would be reliant on outside help for much of the journey.
 Manual assistance was meant to be provided by Métis voyageurs supplied by the Hudson's Bay Company and their rivals the North West Company, while the local Yellowknives would act as guides and provide food should John Franklin's supplies run out.

 Only four naval personnel accompanied John Franklin; the doctor, naturalist and second in command John Richardson; two midshipmen named Robert Hood and George Back, the latter of whom had sailed with David Buchan in 1818; and an ordinary seaman named John Hepburn.
 As documented in his journals, a second ordinary seaman, Samuel Wilkes, was initially assigned to the party, but fell ill on arriving in Canada and played no further part in the expedition, returning to England with dispatches.
 He later served as armourer on in Captain Parry's 1821 expedition.